-The Romanian chapter of the Kids Kicking Cancer movement
+The Bucharest chapter of the Kids Kicking Cancer movement

 We turn treatment moments into moments of courage.